 WP Developer plugins & tools

-(Note: descriptions taken from their respective resources)
+Note: plugin descriptions quoted from their respective resources.

 - Debug Queries